kwagle7/Airflow-simple-DAG/README.md

   airflow dags list
 </pre>

-# Run the command below to list out all the tasks in dummy_dag.
+# Run the command below to list out all the tasks in simple_dag.
 <pre>
   airflow tasks list simple_dag
 </pre>